F3real/F3real.github.io/content/cs_steamID.md

 * IP
 * HWID (Hard disk volume ID)

-SteamID is not static value for non-steam players, even reinstaling game can change it.
+SteamID is not static value for non-steam players, even reinstalling game can change it.
 Plugins can also use custom ways of calculating it so same player can have 2 different SteamIDs on two different servers.

 To check our SteamID, we can just type `status` in console (opens with `~`) after connecting to game (either local or online).

 First step of changing our ID is to locate it in memory.
 For this, we can use Cheat Engine.
-After connection to process we can just search for value we have gotten from `status` command.
+After connecting to process we can just search for value we have gotten from `status` command.

 <p align="center">
 <img class="img-fluid" alt="Opening process in CheatEngine" src="{static}/images/3_12_OpeningProcess_CheatEngine.png">